 Universomente's work has been featured at international exhibitions, festivals and platforms such as: Sonar (Barcelona), File (Sao Paulo), FACT (Liverpool), After the Net (Plymouth), Observatori (Valencia), Generative Art Symposium (Milano), MAMBA (Buenos Aires) and various Dorkbots and Medialabs in different locations (Full list).

-Marta Rupérez Molenveld (Madrid, 1977) is an independent manager, producer and curator who specializes in art & technology.
+Marta Rupérez Molenveld (Madrid, 1977) is an Independent production manager and curator with international experience in cultural projects focused on art and technology (media arts).
 She received her MA in Visual Arts Administration from NYU in 2003 (Fulbright scholar).

-As New Media Curator at FACT (Foundation for Art and Creative Technologies, 2005 - 2008) she managed exhibitions such as Sk-interfaces (2008), David Rokeby (2007) or HCI/FUN (2006, collaboration with LJMU).
-In these shows she had the opportunity to materialize her interest in different aspects of Human-Computer Interaction.
+As New Media Curator at FACT (Foundation for Art and Creative Technology, Liverpoool), she managed exhibitions such as Sk-interfaces (2008), David Rokeby (2007) or HCI/FUN (collaboration with LJMU, 2006).
+In these and other shows she had the opportunity to materialize her interest in different aspects of Human-Computer Interaction.

-Throughout her career as cultural manager she has collaborated with institutions such as Guggenheim SoHo (NY 2002), SF MoMA (SF,2002) or the Havana Biennial (2003) in the production of artworks and exhibitions.
+Throughout her career as cultural manager she has collaborated with institutions such as Guggenheim SoHo (NY, 2002), SF MoMA (SF, 2002) or the Havana Biennial (2003) in the production of works and exhibitions.